Beez in the Trap: Critical reception

 The song received generally positive reviews.
 Although he felt that the song "lack[ed] real substance", Adam Fleischer of XXL praised "Beez in the Trap", calling it a "memorable moment" of Pink Friday: Roman Reloaded; he also complimented the "unique energy and distinct personality" Minaj displayed in the song.
 Ryan Dombal of Pitchfork Media described "Beez in the Trap" as an "effortless, pinging schoolyard taunt", and, in a separate review of the song for the same publication, Carrie Battan complimented Minaj's "daunting swagger", writing that she "hits a spot sweet enough to render every single gripe obsolete for four and a half minutes".
 In her review of Pink Friday: Roman Reloaded for The A.V.
 Club, Genevieve Koski described Minaj's performance as "relatively sedate but incredibly sharp": she called the song's production "spare" and "sonar-blip", and noted Minaj to be "at her most verbose" during the first six songs of the album.

-Tom Ewing, writing for The Guardian, felt "Beez in the Trap" showed Minaj's awareness of her "divided fanbase": he noted that whilst Pink Friday: Roman Reloaded contained songs that were "precision-tooled for the modern pop environment", "Beez in the Trap" places more emphasis on Minaj's rapping ability, writing that the song "throw[s] a bone to the listeners who just want to hear her rap".
+Tom Ewing, writing for The Guardian, felt "Beez in the Trap" showed Minaj's awareness of her "divided fanbase": he noted that while Pink Friday: Roman Reloaded contained songs that were "precision-tooled for the modern pop environment", "Beez in the Trap" places more emphasis on Minaj's rapping ability, writing that the song "throw[s] a bone to the listeners who just want to hear her rap".
 Rob Markman of MTV News commended the performance of 2 Chainz, calling his verse in the song "charismatic", and went on to write that he "doesn't compromise a thing spitting alongside the multiplatinum rapper".
-No Ripcord stated that "I Am Your Leader and Beez In The Trap are thrilling and make good use of cameos".
+No Ripcord stated that "I Am Your Leader and Beez in the Trap are thrilling and make good use of cameos".
 Slant Magazine stated that "I Am Your Leader and Beez in the Trap [are] two excellent tracks which manage to sound both bubbly and heavy as Minaj delivers her most effortlessly entertaining shit-talk to date".

 Complex named the song No. 9 on their list of the best 50 songs of 2012, while Pitchfork Media ranked it No. 18.
 Rolling Stone ranked it as the 44th best song of the 2010s decade, while Pitchfork named it the 150th best song of the decade.

 Music video

-Minaj filmed the official music video for "Beez in the Trap" on March 18, 2012 in Miami.
+Minaj filmed the official music video for "Beez in the Trap" on March 18, 2012, in Miami.
 It was directed by Benny Boom.
-The video, which featured 2 Chainz, was premiered on April 6, 2012 on Minaj's official VEVO account.
+The video, which featured 2 Chainz, was premiered on April 6, 2012, on Minaj's official VEVO account.
 The video was nominated for Best Hip-Hop Video at the 2012 MTV Video Music Awards.
 As of August 2021, the video has more than 206 million views.